Inspired Teaching Residency

 Our Innovative Model

 We value the complexity and importance of the teaching profession.
 The Inspired Teaching Residency carefully prepares teachers for long-lasting, rewarding careers as educators and changemakers.

 Become a highly effective teacher

 Beyond traditional teacher preparation

 Every experience in the program is intellectually, emotionally, and physically engaging.
-Through professional development founded on the techniques of improvisational theater, Fellows experience how learning should look and feel.
+Through professional learning founded on the techniques of improvisational theater, Fellows experience how learning should look and feel.
 Consistently examining their own beliefs and biases through the lens of equity and privilege, Fellows are prepared to build strong relationships with every student.

 Honor the individual

 In order to thrive, teachers and students’ physical, emotional, social, and cognitive growth must be nurtured.
 Just as Inspired Teachers value the whole child and uplift student voices in the classroom, the Inspired Teaching Residency values Fellows as individuals, supporting their growth through personal and professional development.

 Redefine the role of teacher